 - Assists the SC Director in carrying out all aspects of their scientific duties and responsibilities, including formulating SC Program Office budget requests.
 Also assists in the defense of Program Office budgets through DOE, the Office of Management and Budget (OMB), the Office of Science and Technology Policy (OSTP), and Congressional committees.

-- Provides scientific and management oversight of, and direction to, the SC Program Offices (ASCR, BES, BER, FES, HEP, NP, and WDTS) and the Office of Project Assessment.
-Appraises the performance of their Directors.
+- Provides scientific and line-management oversight of, and related direction to, the SC Program Offices (ASCR, BES, BER, FES, HEP, NP, and WDTS), the Office of Project Assessment, and the Office of SBIR/STTR Programs.
+Recruits and appraises the performance of their Directors.

 - Provides management oversight of SC international program activities.
 Ensures they are strategically conceived and executed to maximize the benefit to SC, the Department, and the United States.

-- Establishes SC-specific policies, plans, and procedures related to the management of the SC Program Offices.
-Examples include execution and utilization of peer reviews, use of performance measures, development and execution of Program Execution Agreements, and the management and employment of Advisory Committees and Committees of Visitors.
-Establishes consistent policies and procedures when appropriate.
+- Establishes SC-specific policies, plans, and procedures for cross-cutting issues related to the SC Program Offices.
+Examples include: execution and utilization of peer reviews; the management and employment of Advisory Committees and Committees of Visitors; review and management of the program activities and the scientific user facilities; dissemination of research results, including digital data; and the use of performance measures.
+Establishes consistent policies and procedures and establishes and chairs working groups when appropriate.
 Sets expectations for performance in these areas.

 - Establishes the SC position regarding the impact of proposed or revised legislation, Executive Orders, and DOE policies affecting the research programs funded by the Office of Science.
 Resolves disputes within SC when necessary.